 Students may not enroll in a college-level mathematics course or English course unless the minimum score prescribed is earned on at least one of the following tests:

 English

-- Enhanced ACT-a score of 18 or above on the English section. - ACCUPLACER-a score of 88 or above on the Sentence Skills test.
+- Enhanced ACT-a score of 18 or above on the English section. - ACCUPLACER-a score of 88 or above on the Sentence Skills test. - Compass a score of 71 or above on the English Skills test.

 Reading